Wawarsing in Ulster County, New York — The American Northeast (Mid-Atlantic)

 Erected 1938 by State Education Department.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-DeWitt House (approx. 1.8 miles away); Home of Johannes G. Hardenbergh (approx. 2.3 miles away); Frank B. Hoornbeek (approx. 2˝ miles away); Civil War Memorial (approx. 2.7 miles away); Fantinekill Massacre Memorial (approx. 2.9 miles away); Oklahoma City Bombing Memorial (approx. 3.3 miles away); War Memorial (approx. 3.3 miles away); Site of Indian Raid (approx. 4.3 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Napanoch Station (approx. 1.2 miles away); DeWitt House (approx. 1.8 miles away); Home of Johannes G. Hardenbergh (approx. 2.3 miles away); Frank B. Hoornbeek (approx. 2½ miles away); Civil War Memorial (approx. 2.7 miles away); Fantinekill Massacre Memorial (approx. 2.9 miles away); Oklahoma City Bombing Memorial (approx. 3.3 miles away); War Memorial (approx. 3.3 miles away).

 Categories. • Man-Made Features • Settlements & Settlers • Wars, US Indian •